The Oprah Winfrey Show: No Phone Zone

-Memorable moments
+Notable moments

 On November 10, 1986, during a show about sexual abuse, Winfrey revealed that she was raped by a relative when she was nine years old.
 Since this episode, Winfrey has used the show as a platform to help catch child predators, raise awareness, and give victims a voice.

 Liberace appeared in the first season of the show on December 25, 1986.
 He performed a Christmas medley; Winfrey said it was "the most beautiful I've ever heard".
-Six weeks later he died of cardiac arrest due to congestive heart failure brought on by subacute encephalopathy.
+Six weeks later, he died of cardiac arrest due to congestive heart failure brought on by subacute encephalopathy.
 The episode was Liberace's final televised appearance.

 The show had only been on the air for just six months when, in 1987, Winfrey traveled to Forsyth County, Georgia, a community in which, for 75 years, no black person had lived.
 Winfrey brought attention to racial tensions in the area, which had just experienced several protests.
 The show was set up as a town hall meeting where residents expressed their divisive opinions on the matter.
 The meeting was becoming heated when one woman stood up and said:

-The "Diet Dreams Come True" episode from November 15, 1988, has become one of the most talked-about moments in the history of show.
+The "Diet Dreams Come True" episode from November 15, 1988, has become one of the most talked-about moments in the history of the show.
 After years of struggling to lose weight, Winfrey had finally succeeded in doing so.
 In July of that year, she had started the Optifast diet while weighing 212 pounds.
 By Fall, she weighed 145 pounds.
 To commemorate achieving her weight loss goals, Winfrey wheeled out a wagon full of fat to represent the 67 pounds she had lost on the diet.
 She showed off her slim figure in a pair of size 10 Calvin Klein jeans.
 However, after returning to real food she quickly gained back much of the weight she had lost.
 Winfrey now refers to that moment as her "ego in a pom pom salute."

 While doing a show centered on women drug users in 1995, Winfrey opened up about her personal history with drug abuse:

 In 1996, Winfrey spoke with seven of the Little Rock Nine and three white former classmates who tormented the group on their first day of high school in 1957 as well as a student who had befriended them.
-Winfrey was grateful to have the remaining members of the Little Rock Nine on her show because she credits her success to those who have contributed to the Civil Rights Movement which paved the way for people like herself.
+Winfrey was grateful to have the remaining members of the Little Rock Nine on her show because she credits her success to those who have contributed to the Civil Rights movement which paved the way for people like herself.